liangbryan2/timely/README.md

 8. Open the browser and type "localhost:3006" in the address bar.
 This will initialize the client side of the application.

+## Designing as a Team

+We divided up the contributions to allow each of us to specialize in our technical fields.
+We played to our strengths and made the most of each other's talents.
+In the end, the whole became greater than the sum of its parts.

+## Design Softwares

+We used a combination of the following dor designing and editing the graphics, mockups, and layouts of the site:

+- Adobe Illustrator
+- Adobe InDesign
+- Adobe Photoshop
+- Sketch App

+## Design Reflection

+As a team, we worked very well together and created a product that was authentic to our interests from ideation to submission.

 ## Database Management via Sequelize
 <!-- put snippets of code inside ``` ``` so it will look like code -->
 <!-- if you want to put blockquotes use a > -->